Nick Sanchez: Racing career

 In mid-September of that year, it was announced that Sanchez would return to the Xfinity Series and Big Machine Racing to drive their No. 48 car full-time, beginning for the following 2025 season.
 He started the season with a 35th-place DNF at Daytona.
 After staying consistent throughout the season, he earned his first career victory at Atlanta.
+Although originally announced that he would return to BMR for the 2026 season, on December 8, 2025, Sanchez announced he would not return to BMR.